LorenzoCorbella74/my-front-end-framework/README.md

 ## BUGS
 - real check on the change of the props to trigger onPropsChange hook
-- data reactivity on an object shared among different component
+- data reactivity on objects shared among different components